tinfins/discordParkingPassBot/README.md

 ### Running
 After inviting the bot to your discord server, run the bot by starting your virtual environment, then typing python3 app.py from the top level directory

+Ensure the bot has permissions to send messages in your default system channel.

 For a 24/7 online presence of your bot, creating a systemd service file (example included) or installing supervisor (sudo apt install supervisor) to manage your processes is recommended.